itujono/actioneer-local/README.md

 **Revenue/Payment Email:**

 ```
-Subject: Payment Received: Freelance Project Invoice #INV-2024-001
+Subject: Freelance Payment Deposited - Project Completed Successfully
-From: payments@startupx.com
+From: freelancer-payments@startupx.com

-Payment Confirmation
+💰 Payment Deposited to Your Account

 Dear Freelancer,

-We're pleased to confirm that your payment has been processed successfully.

-Payment Details:
-• Invoice #: INV-2024-001
+Excellent news!
+Your freelance payment has been successfully deposited to your bank account.

+💸 Money Added to Your Account:
 • Project: Website Development for StartupX
-• Amount: $2,500.00
+• Amount Deposited: $2,500.00
-• Payment Date: [Today's date]
+• Deposited On: [Today's date]
-• Payment Method: Bank Transfer
+• Transfer Method: Direct Bank Deposit
+• Your Earnings ID: EARN-[6-digit number]
-• Reference: PAY-[6-digit number]
+• Deposit Reference: FREELANCER-INCOME-[4-digit number]

-This payment covers:
+🎯 Work Completed & Paid:
 - Frontend development (React/TypeScript)
 - Backend API integration
 - Mobile responsive design
 - 2 rounds of revisions

-The funds have been transferred to your account ending in ***1234 and should appear within 1-2 business days.
+✅ $2,500.00 has been added to your account ending in ***1234

-Thank you for your excellent work on this project!
-We look forward to collaborating again soon.
+✅ Funds are now available in your bank account
+✅ This confirms your project earnings have been processed
+✅ Payment completed - no further action needed

+Congratulations on completing another successful project!
+Your technical expertise and professionalism made this collaboration outstanding.
+We're excited to work with you on future projects.

+Your earnings summary:
+- Base project fee: $2,200.00
+- Bonus for early delivery: $300.00
+- Total deposited: $2,500.00

 Best regards,
 Alex Chen
-Project Manager
+Project Manager & Finance
 StartupX Inc.
-payments@startupx.com
+freelancer-payments@startupx.com

+---
+💡 This is your income confirmation.
+Keep this email for tax records.
 ```

 ### ⚡ **What to Expect**